MediaComem/comem-archidep/ex/git-automated-deployment.md

 > repository itself as the working tree.
 >
 > By setting the `GIT_DIR` environment variable, you are instructing Git to use
-> a different Git directory which could be anywhere (in this case, it isthe bare
+> a different Git directory which could be anywhere (in this case, it is the
-> repository you created earlier).
+> bare repository you created earlier).
 >
 > By setting the `GIT_WORK_TREE` environment variable, you are instructing Git
 > to use a different directory as the working tree.
 The files will be checked